ovrpm/Bitty_microprocessor/README.md

 ## Verification

 Each RTL module has a dedicated C++ testbench compiled and driven by Verilator.
-Tests are located under `test/<module>/`.
+Testing code is located under `test/<module>/`.

 | Module | Testbench |
 |---|---|